HydroModPy/HydroModPy/docs/readthedocs/source/capability_gallery/cases/example12_mf6_vs_nwt_different_meshes_demonstrative.rst

 - Compare this page to the moderate different-support case before drawing conclusions about the mesh effect alone.
 - If a mismatch grows mainly here, the forcing regime is amplifying it; if it stays similar, the support transfer is probably the dominant cause.
-- Do not read the demonstrative label as ‘more correct’; it is a more expressive scenario, not a stronger validation claim.
+- Do not read the demonstrative label as â€˜more correctâ€™; it is a more expressive scenario, not a stronger validation claim.

 Key Metrics
 -----------